JANUARY 22, 2025 (1/29/25, weather permitting)

 Sister Renee` Helton |

-Sister Mary Willis and Family |
+Sister Mary Willis, hospital and Family, |

 Brother James Jackson |